 Thorpe-Bowker is one of the best places to buy an ISBN in Australia.

 They have several different ISBN packages.
 Their packages are designed to give you the best value for money.
 Of course, the best value for money any new author can get is their 10 x ISBNs for $88, as most books you self-publish will require a minimum of three.
-Prices will vary depending on where you live.
+Prices will vary by location.
 However, always purchase through a reputable seller.

 If you have any questions about the self-publishing process, please don’t hesitate to contact us.